aarnphm/tinymorph/docs/content/SRS/SRS.md

 > [!IMPORTANT] PR-SLR1
 >
-> When runing local inference, responses should appear after a time interval ranging from 1 second to 5 seconds, depending on the input lengths

-Rationale: Tinymorph implements an accelerated GPU arrangement for local model which can provide return within 1 second on small size of input(under 200 tokens), and no more than 5 seconds for larger size of the input text(1000 tokens).

-> [!IMPORTANT] PR-SLR2
->
 > When runing host inference, responses should appear after within 1 to 3 seconds

 Rationale: When host inference is chosen, under a good network connection environment, tinymorph uses a dependable remote model resources that can return the response within 3 seconds based on user's input.

-> [!IMPORTANT] PR-SLR3
+> [!IMPORTANT] PR-SLR2
 >
-> Lag should not be apparent or significant, even when a model running in the background
+> Lag should not be apparent or significant in user end, even when receiving output from model on server

-Rationale: Whether user choose to run a host or local inference, generating process should not make big effect on user's interface to cause any significant lagging.
+Rationale: When user is using the server's model, generating process and receiving the output should not make big effect on user's interface to cause any significant lagging.

 ### 12.2 Safety-Critical Requirements